Bob Brunner

-Robert "Bob" Brunner (August 3, 1934 – October 28, 2012) was an American screenwriter, film producer, and television producer.
+Robert Brunner (August 3, 1934 – October 28, 2012) was an American screenwriter, film producer, and television producer.
 He frequently collaborated in film and television with Garry Marshall, the creator of Happy Days.
 Brunner is credited with creating the "Fonzie" nickname for Henry Winkler's character, Arthur Fonzarelli, on Happy Days.
 He also created one of Fonzie's key catchphrases, "Sit on it."

 Life and career

 Early life

 Brunner was born on August 3, 1934, in New York City.
 In 1959, Brunner met Garry Marshall while both were working at the New York Daily News as copyboys.
 He entered the entertainment industry during the early 1960s as a publicist for Louis Armstrong and Tony Bennett.

 Film and television career

 During the 1970s, Brunner began a career in television, teaming with longtime friend Garry Marshall as a scriptwriter and television producer.
 Brunner wrote for The Odd Couple, which Marshall was executive producing at the time.
 Brunner also worked on Marshall's Laverne & Shirley and Blansky's Beauties, which premiered in 1977 and was soon cancelled.

 Brunner joined the production staff of Happy Days.
 He produced thirty-seven episodes of Happy Days and wrote or co-wrote fifteen episodes.
 He became an integral member of the production staff, including stints as its showrunner.

 Notably, Brunner contributed to American popular culture by creating the nickname "Fonzie" for Henry Winkler's iconic character, Arthur Fonzarelli, who was originally just a minor player on the show.
 Brunner also created Fonzie's iconic phrase, "Sit on it," used by Fonzie as a comeback on the show.
 Fonzie, and his catchphrase, made Happy Days the number one show in the United States at the time.

 More infamously, Brunner also wrote the 1977 Happy Days season premiere script which led to the phrase "Jump the shark," now used by television critics to criticize a television series deemed to have been on the air for too long.
 In the episode, first aired on September 20, 1977, Fonzie travels to Los Angeles to take a screen test and break into acting.
 When he ties with a local Californian in a water skiing competition, Fonzie has to jump over a shark in the water as a tiebreaker.
 The episode apparently led radio personality Jon Hein and his former college roommate to coin the term "jump the shark" to describe a television show in creative decline.
 Still, the episode was watched by 30 million viewers, proving to be a hit in the ratings.
 "Amazingly, I can't remember – which is frustrating, as I can usually watch a Happy Days episode from any season, hear a joke and recall who wrote it," in an account written by Fred Fox Jr.